Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Braiding of the monopole charge

 Our discussion is structured as follows.
-In Sec.~\ref{sec:NA-braid-monopole} we explain the origin of the nontrivial action of $\pi_1$ on $\pi_2$ using the non-Abelian topological charge discovered by Ref.~\cite{Wu:2018b}.
+In Sec.~\ref{sec:NA-braid-monopole} we explain the origin of the nontrivial action of $\pi_1$ on $\pi_2$ using the \TB{geometric description of the} non-Abelian topological charge.
 We find that this phenomenon arises as a consequence of the orientation reversals of NLs discussed in Sec~\ref{sec:orientations}.
 To strengthen the geometric arguments presented here, we provide an independent and more formal discussion of the phenomenon in the appendices.
 First, following Ref.~\cite{Mermin:1979}, we mathematically formulate what we mean by the action of $\pi_1$ on $\pi_2$ in appendix~\ref{app:cosets-and-homotopy}.
-In appendix~\ref{sec:crossed-module} we reformulate this action using the notion of \emph{Abe homotopy}~\cite{abe1980homotopy, kobayashi2012abe}.
-Finally, in appendices~\ref{app:pi1-on-pi2-examples} and~\ref{sec:action-for-CI} we explicitly calculate the action of $\pi_1(M)$ on $\pi_2(M)$, where $M$ are the spaces of few-band Hamiltonians belonging to $\mcP\mcT$-symmetric nodal classes $\textrm{AI}$ and $\textrm{CI}$.
+In appendix~\ref{sec:crossed-module} we reformulate this action using the notion of \emph{Abe homotopy}~\cite{Abe:1940, kobayashi2012abe}.
+Finally, in appendices~\ref{app:pi1-on-pi2-examples} and~\ref{sec:action-for-CI} we explicitly compute the action of $\pi_1(M)$ on $\pi_2(M)$, where $M$ are the spaces of few-band Hamiltonians belonging to $\mcP\mcT$-symmetric nodal classes $\textrm{AI}$ and $\textrm{CI}$.
 The formal derivations presented in the appendices are consistent with the geometric arguments presented here.